maxbla/gel-o/README.md

 # Gel-O

+Gel-O is a library for manipulating user-input in Linux.

-Gel-o makes your computer feel like Jell-O, by delaying all user input by a configurable number of milliseconds
+Gel-O can make your computer feel like Jell-O, by delaying all user input by a configurable number of milliseconds (and in various other ways).

+# Stability

+Gel-O is experimental.
+Expect many breaking changes to come.

 ## Why?